Dean Barrow: Prime Minister of Belize

-The UDP won a massive victory, with 25 out of 31 seats, in the general election held on 7 February 2008, and Barrow was sworn in as Prime Minister on 8 February.
+The UDP won a massive victory, with 25 out of 31 seats, in the general election held on 7 February 2008, and Barrow was sworn in as prime minister on 8 February.
 He is the country's first black Prime Minister.
 He announced his Cabinet, including himself as Minister of Finance, on 11 February.

-The UDP won a reduced majority in the 2012 general election and Barrow started his second term as Prime Minister on 9 March 2012.
+The UDP won a reduced majority in the 2012 general election and Barrow started his second term as prime minister on 9 March 2012.
 He announced his cabinet, including himself as the Minister of Finance and Economic Development, on 12 March 2012.

 Barrow led the UDP to a third consecutive general election victory in November 2015, however he stated the election would be his last as party leader.

-Retirement in 2020
+Retirement from politics in 2020

 Citing health issues, Barrow initially said he would step down as prime minister no later than the end of 2019 and hinted he could do so earlier.

 However, on 18 November 2018, Barrow's Cabinet urged him to remain as Prime Minister of Belize until the 2020 Belizean general election.
 He said that he would take that move.

 A convention to name Barrow's successor as UDP party leader was tentatively scheduled for May 2019, but in August 2019, the UDP postponed the date to 9 February 2020.

 There were two confirmed candidates for the leadership convention, with the first one being Deputy Prime Minister, Patrick Faber and the other being National Security Minister, John Saldivar.

 Barrow also stood down from his House seat in Queen's Square in the 2020 general election, endorsing his sister, Denise "Sister B" Barrow, to succeed him.

-Family
+Return to private practice

+Barrow returned to private practice and resumed his position as head of litigation at the law firm of Barrow & Williams LLP.
+He has since then been involved in many high-profile cases.